pgjdbc/www/documentation/head/ddl.md

 resource: media
 previoustitle: Performing Updates
 previous: update.html
-nexttitle: Chapter 6.
-Calling Stored Functions
+nexttitle: Using Java 8 Date and Time classes
-next: callproc.html
+next: 8-date-time.html
 ---

 To create, modify or drop a database object like a table or view you use the